Pepperi-Addons/development-guidelines/index.md

 Class names should describe the purpose of the class.

-Every class should have a clear purpose.
+Every class should have one clear purpose.

 Every class should have a separate file. the file should be named after the class. eg. `my-class.ts`